joycexuan/BTS/README.md

-# Starter folder
+# BTS Song Characteristics Changed AfterMoving to the US Market: An Analysis of the World’s Biggest Boyband’s Danceability, Energy, and Speechiness Leveles

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This repo contains the code (R), data (CSV), and final PDF document for a paper that examines the danceability, energy, and speechiness levels of South Korean K-pop group, BTS.

 ## File Structure

+The data for this paper was retrieved from Spotify APi.

-The repo is structured as:
+The repo is organized as follows:

+outputs/paper/paper.qmd: The Quarto file including the data analysis

+outputs/paper/paper.pdf: The PDF file of the paper generated using the Quarto file

+scripts: Contains the 4 scripts used to simulate, acquire, clean, and test the data

--   `input/data` contains the data sources used in analysis including the raw data.
+inputs/data: contains the data sources used in analysis including the raw data.

--   `outputs/data` contains the cleaned dataset that was constructed.
--   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+Link to Spotify APi can be found here: https://developer.spotify.com/documentation/web-api